Choosing Your HEALS Committee

 In order to develop a center culture that embraces healthy eating and physical activity, start with selecting the correct people to lead the program.
 In a 2008 Job Corps data collection, we found that the most successful program leaders brought energy, a passion for nutrition and fitness, and solid relationships with students to their programs.
 Programs that met with moderate success chose a leader solely on subject-area knowledge, without regard for rapport with students.
 While knowledge about fitness and nutrition is important, relationships seem to be more important.

-The PRH requires that your committee includes the Health and Wellness Manager, Food Services Manager/Supervisor, Recreation Supervisor or Specialist, TEAP Specialist, Residential Manager, and student representative, but you don't have to stop there.
+The PRH requires that your committee includes the Health and Wellness Director, Food Services Manager/Supervisor, Recreation Supervisor or Specialist, TEAP Specialist, Residential Manager, and student representative, but you don't have to stop there.
 Anyone on center with a passion for health would be a great addition!
 Passionate committee members can come from social development, finance, academics, or trades.

 Here are some examples of potential committee members: